macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 74: March 5, 2019

+**Today's Progress**: #R4D74 Creating a new website for a customer.
+Yes!
+Problems solved at #Hackerrank: "Divisible Sum Pairs", "HackerRank in a String!" & #Codewars: "Find The Parity Outlier", "Midpoint Sum". #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 942 @ Codewars, 191392 @ Hackerrank - 9 hours of study.
+March and still unemployed :-( 1 finish React courses, 2.
+Do the FCC projects.
+Every goal gives me strength and confidence to pursue the next.

 ## Day 73: March 4, 2019

 **Today's Progress**: #R4D73 More work with Wordpress today.
 Problems solved at #Hackerrank: "Recursion 3 ", "Binary Numbers" & #Codewars: "Find the next perfect square!", "Find the odd int". #100DaysOfCode #javascript #React #freeCodeCamp.